schlitzered/puppet-redis/README.md

 This module is capable of managing multiple Redis instances, as well as Redis Sentinel.

-Managing Redis though puppet is pretty hard since Redis, especially if managed via Sentinel, tends to rewrite is configuration, whenever a change in the cluster happens.
+Managing Redis though puppet is pretty hard since Redis, especially if managed via Sentinel, tends to rewrite its configuration, whenever a change in the cluster happens.

 These changes then may get overwritten by Puppet in the next run, rendering the Redis cluster broken.